+Table 18.
+System Actions in Winning Condition

 Process of the Use Case Creation

 User stories are great for understanding of what actually clients want.
 Development teams can ask who, what and why questions to the clients to understand their requirements.
 It should be written in non-technical format.
-By creating user stories, target goals can be reached more efficiently.
-[3] According to Cockburn in the use cases, actors have goals under the declared system responsibilities.
+By creating user stories, target goals can be reached more efficiently (Writing effective use case, 2016).
+According to Cockburn in the use cases; actors have goals under the declared system responsibilities.
 And scenarios have a particular result with the respect to the goal.

-In the light of this information, user stories are discussed in the brain-storming sessions in the sprint meetings.
+For Dungeon of Dooom game, user stories are discussed in the brain-storming sessions in the sprint meetings.

 Cases are written on the blackboard.

 As a result of the first discussion, in an online game, player should see firstly login and registration.
-For making process simpler, in login page, only username and password should be entered.
-If player is not registered then player should be linked to register page.
-Team decided asking only username, email and password from user.
-For connecting end user and our team, main page includes only single/multiplayer selection.
-Scenarios are created like what if user wants to exit in the main page.
+For making process simpler, in the login page, only username and password should be entered.
+If player is not registered, then player should be linked to register page.
+Team decided asking only username and two passwords from user.

+Scenarios are created according to what if user wants to exit in the main page.
 Then exit in the main login is decided, which is connected to login page.

 In one of the user scenario, new users won’t know how to play the game.
 Based on this, creating tutorial decision is made.
+All of the team members contributed the use cases and came up with the different ideas.

-Adding timer to the game is cancelled due to creating extra load.
-Movement scenario includes which characters in the keyboard will be used and movement is made until player encounter with the wall.
-Game should be over when all the gold coins are collected by the player.
-Team decided to add different levels to the game after the single/multiplayer section.
-Ending of the game is discussed therefore exit use case is created.
+Movement scenario includes which characters in the keyboard will be used and movements are made until players encounter with the wall.

-All of the team members contributed the use cases and came up with the different ideas.`
+Game should be over when all specified gold coins are collected and exit door is reached by the player.
+Coin use case is created as a result of this.

+Team decided to add three levels to the game.
+Unlocking other levels are counted as additional features and not implemented yet.

+Ending of the game is discussed then exit use case is created.

+And tell their ideas in front of the blackboard. `

 CRC Cards